XenitAB/go-oidc-middleware/README.md

 This is a middleware for http to make it easy to use OpenID Connect.

+## Changelog

+Below, large (breaking) changes will be documented:

+### v0.0.37

+From `v0.0.37` and forward, the `options.WithRequiredClaims()` has been deprecated and generics are used to provide the claims type.
+A new validation function can be provided instead of `options.WithRequiredClaims()`.
+If you don't need claims validation, you can pass `nil` instead of a `ClaimsValidationFn`.

 ## Stability notice

 This library is under active development and the api will have breaking changes until `v0.1.0` - after that only breaking changes will be introduced between minor versions (`v0.1.0` -> `v0.2.0`).